mattkjames7/PyGeopack/README.md

 2. Tracing along the magnetic field.
 3. Coordinate conversions.

-Before doing any of the above, the module requires up to date omni parameters - the `UpdateParameters` routine will download and update the Kp index and OMNI parameters, then calculate the G and W parameters required for the models:
+Before doing any of the above, it's recommended that you grab the up to date omni parameters - the `UpdateParameters` routine will download and update the Kp index and OMNI parameters, then calculate the G and W parameters required for the models:

 ```python
 import PyGeopack as gp